 - the freezer bowl of your ice cream maker needs to be thoroughly frozen (leaving it in the freezer overnight does the trick), and

-- the chocolate mixture needs to be thoroughly chilled (again, the overnight thing does the trick, but at least several hours of time in the fridge is required).
+- the chocolate mixture needs to be thoroughly chilled (again, overnight works).
+At least several hours in the fridge is required).

 Step Four: Make Ice Cream